 Expunging a Deferred Non-Violent Felony Sentence

 A deferred sentence does not result in a conviction (if successful) and is not really a sentence at all.
 It often did involve a "guilty" or "no contest" plea.
-If you pled guilty or no contest to a crime and the judge deferred sentencing to a future date, you have never been convicted.
+If you pled guilty or no contest to a crime and received a deferred sentence you were never convicted.
 Under Oklahoma law, a person must be sentenced before there is a conviction; because sentencing was deferred or continued to a future date, there was no “conviction” at the time of the plea.
 But there is still an arrest record available to the public.

 If you successfully complete a deferred sentence, there are now two options available to you to SEAL YOUR ARREST RECORD: (1) Section 991 expungement, or (2) Section 18 expungement if you meet certain new criteria.

-If your deferred sentence was accelerated, you may not be eligible under Section 991 but could still be eligible under Section 18.
+If the Court accelerated your deferred sentence, you may not be eligible under Section 991 but could still be eligible under Section 18 for a complete expungement.
+If the Court accelerated or revoked your deferred check out our pages on convictions or suspended sentences.

 A Section 991 expungement is still very valuable because it seals the court file.
 That means it is not searchable on www.oscn.net or www.odcr.com.
-Employers frequently check these free web sites or perform background checks on employees; thus, having the file sealed can be vital to your continued or new employment.
+Employers frequently check these free websites or perform background checks on employees; thus, sealing your record can help with your future employment.

-Since November 2016, a person who successfully completed a deferred (as described above) may be eligible to fully seal the arrest record (police, county sheriff and OSBI) if certain criteria are met.
+Since November 2016, a person who successfully completed a deferred (as described above) may be eligible to fully seal the arrest record (police, county sheriff and OSBI).
 This applies to all misdemeanors and non-violent felonies.

-To qualify for expungement of your Oklahoma felony deferred sentence, the crime must be a non-violent felony, you must have successfully completed the term of the deferral, never been convicted of a felony, no misdemeanor or felony charge are now pending, AND five (5) years must have passed since the plea was withdrawn and the case was dismissed.
+First, to qualify for expungement of your Oklahoma felony deferred sentence, the crime must be a non-violent felony.
+(Click here for a list of violent felonies. ) Second, you must successfully complete the term of the deferral.
+Have no felony convictions.
+You cannot have any misdemeanor or felony charge are now pending.
+Finally, wait five (5) years after the Court dismisses the case.
 In other words, you would not be eligible until at least five (5) years after completion of your probation.
-Click here for a list of violent felonies.

 Unlike Section 991, expungement under Section 18 is always discretionary to the court.
 We will show the court how sealing your record and protecting your right to privacy is more important than the public’s right to know.